 Conclusion

-In all types of business dealings, there are different types of contracts to be drafted.
+In all types of business dealings, there are different types of contracts you need to draft.
 The general rule is that if your business dealings are not in writing, it’s usually hard to enforce them legally.

 If you are given contracts, do not sign the contracts until you know and understand what you are committing to the other party.
 Make sure to have a contract lawyer draft and review any agreements to avoid legal headaches.